yaqalab/yaqatw-support/README.md

-**A shared layout.** The four analysis tabs — Search, Frequency, Co-occurrence, and Stats — all follow the same pattern.
+**A shared layout.** The five analysis tabs — Search, Frequency, Co-occurrence, Stats, and Sentiment — all follow the same pattern.
 The main area shows your results, and a **Settings** button at the top opens a dialog of sub-tabs holding that tab's controls; the results stay visible behind it, so a change previews immediately.
 Two things you will meet in nearly every Settings dialog:

 - **Data (scope).** The **Data** sub-tab is where you decide how wide to cast your net: **Global** (analyze every indexed file in the project, not just the document in front of you), specific **Files** (all of them by default), or specific **Speakers**.
 - **Role.** Most tabs let you restrict the analysis to **All / Interviewer / Interviewee** turns (under the Analysis sub-tab, or as a built-in filter).